khai78a/khai78a/README.md

-Sup, I'm a new Roblox Scripter/Exploit.
+Sup, I'm a new Roblox Scripter/Exploit Maker.
 You can contact me on Discord: imAsian#0141